oemof/oemof-solph/doc/oemof_solph.rst

                  b_th: Flow(nominal_value=40)},
         conversion_factors={b_el: 0.3, b_th: 0.4})

-A CHP power plant with 70% coal and 30% natural gas can be defines with two inputs and two outputs:
+A CHP power plant with 70% coal and 30% natural gas can be defined with two inputs and two outputs:

 .. code-block:: python